 Dee's Reply: Hi Kristen - Travel all the way to Boston for the day?
 Nah!
 You'll have much more fun chillin' out here on the Cape - without the time, effort, and expense involved in a day trip to the big city. ;-)

 How to spend a day in Bourne?
 The first thing that comes to mind is beach time.
-As of today (August 27th), this coming weekend's weather forecast looks great.
-So a day at the beach can't go amiss!
+Assuming the weather cooperates, a day at the beach can't go amiss!

 I'd recommend Scusset Beach, just over the bridge on the "mainland" side of the Cape.
 Scusset is a large, pretty Cape Cod Bay beach, and it has all the amenities - a snack bar, lifeguards, restrooms, rinse-the-sand-off facilities, a fishing pier, and a picnic area.